orb-lang/espalier/doc/md/peg/metis.md

       else
          gate.gate = true
-         -- look for other unfailable /terminal/ rules for i = idx-1, 1, -1 do
+         -- look for other unfailable /terminal/ rules -- at-most-one unbounded gate at the end if not gate.unbounded then
+            for i = idx-1, 1, -1 do
                local sub = cat[i]
                if not sub.terminal then break end
                sub.gate = true
                sub.dam = nil
+            end
          end
       end
    else